wschreyer/PENTrack/README.md

 You can also define analytic fields from straight, finite conductors and homogeneous field with small gradients.
 Every field type can be scaled with a user-defined time-dependent formula to simulate oscillating fields or magnets that are ramped up and down.

+UPDATE: As of 7/5/2018 PENTrack also supports any text file with 6 columns: x y z Bx By Bz (Lines beginning with % or # will be skipped.
+Columns may be delineated by space, comma, or tab) Units for these files are assumed to be in meters and Tesla, though unit conversions can be edited in comsolField3D.h

 ### Particle sources

 Particle sources can be defined using STL files or manual parameter ranges.
 Particle spectra and velocity distributions can also be conviniently defined in the configuration file.